 The plan was to build two types of limos - the Trump Golden Series and the Trump Executive Series - and "Cadillac Trump" branding was everywhere, even stitched (in gold lettering, of course) into the seats.
 The problem seems to have been that the only person interested in buying one, or who could afford one, was Trump.

-One of the two cars originally built for Trump has been in the UK since 1991 and is now for sale.
-Sevenvale Cars in Gloucester originally advertised the car in the rather unglossy Exchange and Mart but there was still bound to be plenty of interest.
+Sevenvale Cars in Gloucester originally advertised the car in the rather unglossy Exchange and Mart magazine but there was still bound to be plenty of interest.

-Sevenvale describes the car as "a unique vehicle that offers a rare opportunity for collectors and enthusiasts to buy a car that will always attract interest.
-We know the current owner, who bought it ten years ago, and it's been his pride and joy.
-We hope it will fetch a good price".
+Sevenvale described the car as "a unique vehicle that offers a rare opportunity for collectors and enthusiasts to buy a car that will always attract interest.
+We know the current owner, who bought it ten years ago, and it's been his pride and joy".